gagolews/clustering-benchmarks/.devel/sphinx/weave/colouriser.md

 (sec:colouriser)=
-# Colouriser: Interactive Planar Data Editor
+# Colouriser: Planar Data Editor

 The *{any}`clustbench.Colouriser <clustbench.Colouriser>`* class
 can help us with creating or modifying label vectors and data points